 Hillevi Ganetz, Professor in Gender Studies at Stockholm University, contributes with her knowledge of gender theory and epistemology.
 She has worked mainly with qualitative, interpretative methods but also interviews.
 She has a PhD in Media and Communication Studies, and has a long history of project organization

-Karin Hansson, project manager, Docent in Computer and Systems Sciences at Stockholm University, has written extensively about technology-based participation from a design perspective.
+Karin Hansson, project manager, Associate professor in Media technology at Södertörn University, has written extensively about technology-based participation from a design perspective.
 Hansson contributes with deep knowledge of interactions, participatory design development and participation in social media networks.
 She has long experience of organizing large projects, and working with a variety of stakeholders, internationally as well as from the surrounding community.

 For more information contact email@example.com